ComPath/ComPath/README.rst

 database.

 If you have already installed the packages, but not loaded the data.
-Load all individual pathway database packages KEGG, Reactome, WikiPathways, and MSigDB  with :code:`python3 -m compath populate`.
+Load all individual pathway database packages KEGG, Reactome, WikiPathways, and MSigDB  with :code:`compath populate`.
 This command assumes that these packages are already installed in your Python environment.
-You can check the packages installed by running :code:`python3 -m compath ls` in your terminal.
+You can check the packages installed by running :code:`compath ls` in your terminal.
 Alternatively, you can populate each package independently by running:
-:code:`python3 -m bio2bel_kegg populate`, :code:`python3 -m bio2bel_reactome populate`,
+:code:`bio2bel_kegg populate`, :code:`bio2bel_reactome populate`,
-:code:`python3 -m bio2bel_wikipathways populate`, or :code:`python3 -m bio2bel_msig populate`.
+:code:`bio2bel_wikipathways populate`, or :code:`bio2bel_msig populate`.

 Running the Web Application
 ---------------------------